CaitlynJiang/Tuberculosis-TB-Analyzer/README.md

 # Tuberculosis-TB-Analyzer
 For BIA4 Group9 image analysis software project.
+To use the software, please download the package and unzip first.
+You can find the video documentation inside the unziped floder.

 # Data sources for traning classification & segmentation models:
 Dataset1 - Tuberculosis (TB) Chest X-ray Database (https://www.kaggle.com/tawsifurrahman/tuberculosis-tb-chest-xray-dataset)